raulcano/articles/stop-printing-money.md

 ## Answer
 I have no issue with prices being stable if that is what the market determines.
 However, why would you want to keep prices stable artificially?
-In order to be able to buy the same amount of goods (or services) with your money?
+To be able to buy the same amount of goods (or services) with your money?
 Ok, that seems fair.
 At least, initially.
 The issue I have with this argument is that the whole point of improving technology is to increase productivity in a way that makes things cheaper and more accessible to the population overall.
 That is, if stable prices are good, cheaper prices are much better.

 Technology adds a deflationary pressure on the economy, since with the same amount of money one can buy more stuff.
 If more quantity of a good is produced with the same resources, it is normal and *fair* that its price be reduced.

 Another consequence of the argument for price stability is that if you roll back long enough in history, let's say, back to when we were Homo habilis using the first tools, we should then spend most of our salaries *now* in a piece of wood or some plates, because the price should have remained stable throughout History.
-Luckily enough that was not the case and the fact that we got better at developing techonology allowed us to allocate our time and resources to new things that improved our lives, up to mobile phones, food delivery, internet, you name it.
+Luckily enough that was not the case and the fact that we got better at developing techonology and prices were reduced for most things, we were allowed to allocate our time and resources on new things that improved our lives, up to mobile phones, food delivery, internet, you name it.

 Let's not forget that prices give shape to a system that sums up the overwhelming amount of knowledge affecting all different goods and services in an economy.
 Distorting them is not only unnecesarry but also harmful.

-In sum, the fact that most of us can afford a PC, a laptop, internet access, travel, etc. is that prices never stayed stable, but they dropped thanks to technological advances.
-That is fair and very much desirable.

 # Argument: hoarding <a name="arg2"></a>
 *The incentive is in saving (hoarding) and not in spending.
-This diminishes eventually economic activity, leading to bankrupcies, unemployment and other negative effects.*
+This eventually diminishes economic activity, leading to bankrupcies, unemployment and other negative effects.*

 ## Answer